Susan Leeman: Early life and education

-Susan Leeman was born Susan Epstein in Chicago in 1930.
+Susan Epstein (later changed to Leeman by marriage) was born on May 9, 1930, in Chicago, Illinois.
 Her mother was born in the United States and her father had emigrated from Russia to New York City.
 Her father was an academic metallurgist and her mother attended college at George Washington University at a time when few other women did.
-When Leeman was six weeks old she and her family moved to Columbus, Ohio before moving to Bethlehem, Pennsylvania when she was six.
-A Jewish family, they were the target of antisemitism.
+Susan also had one older brother named Henry.
+When Susan was six weeks old she and her family moved to Columbus, Ohio, and then to Bethlehem, Pennsylvania when she was six years old.
+There she grew up a part of a middle class jewish family.
+She often faced discrimination in the form of antisemitism and sexism as she pursued a career in science.